omerkhan/journal/src/content/posts/the-wisdom-in-imperfection.md

 Wabi Sabi is a quiet reminder that things don’t have to be perfect to have value.
 Things can be incomplete, uneven, in progress, and still be enough.

 Not everything needs fixing or upgrading.
-Some things are fine just the way they are.
+Things are fine the way they are.